Plumsail/helpdesk-docs/Online/How To/Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector.rst

 Configure the Flow  —  Handling attachments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We need to prepare an array of attachments, that we will put in Plumsail HelpDesk — Create a ticket action when composing the ticket.
+We need to prepare an array of attachments, that we will put in *Plumsail HelpDesk  —  Create a ticket* action when composing the ticket.

-Add a new action and search for Variables — Initialaze variable action.
-Enter a name for the variable and choose the Array type for it.
+Add a new action and search for *Variables  — Initialaze variable* action.
+Enter a name for the variable and choose the **Array** type for it.

 |InitializeVariable|

-Now, you need to add HTTP — HTTP action to download files from the Urls created on the form submission.
+Now, you need to add *HTTP  —  HTTP* action to download files from the Urls created on the form submission.

-In the opened window select GET in Method dropdown field and add url to the Uri field.
+In the opened window select **GET** in **Method** dropdown field and add **url** to the **Uri** field.
 This will automatically transform this action into repeating one which will be performed for each file in Attachments.

 It should look like this as a result:

 |HTTPAction|

-Now, inside of the loop, add Data Operations — Compose action.
+Now, inside of the loop, add *Data Operations  —  Compose* action.

-Enter an element of the array into the Inputs as shown in the screenshot below.
+Enter an element of the array into the **Inputs** as shown in the screenshot below.
 We will reference it in the next action.

 |ComposeData|

-Add Variables— Append to array variable action and append here the output from the Compose operation:
+Add *Variables — Append to array* variable action and append here the output from the *Compose* operation:

 |AppendToArray|